This is https://jim-quinn7.blogspot.com/ Investigating

 Why do they not display busbar voltages?
 If the Aircrew selected APU start, it was for a reason like no electrics (perhaps cockpit lights went out ? - did they?).
 Did they ask them?
 Did they check busbar voltages to see?
 What NH does the IDG (the electricity generator) go off line, leaving only the battery powering the aircraft?
 What logic drives the RAT (Ram Air Turbine) to deploy?
 That should provide electrics.
 Yet fundamentally this question must be answered to provide us all with the confidence that that Emergency System works properly.

-If the NH goes below IDG generation speed, it will be below idle - hence NL cannot be 40%, it must be lower - this is why I have been so concerned about the recorded values of ....well several things presumably.
+update 22jan2025: If the NH goes below IDG generation speed, it will be below idle - hence NL cannot be 40%, it must be lower - when did the Pilot select APU start relative to this?

 Do Airbus use the same busbar and RAT logic as Boeing - do they need to know anything about this crash?
 Again, not considered/nothing said.